pb12/PiCalc/README.md

 (Calculation algorithm derived from https://github.com/MikeMcl/decimal.js/issues/9  - Bailey-Borwein-Plouffe)

 This application depends on the js packages express and decimal.js.
-These are included and tested with node.js v6.16 on a Centos7 Machine.
-If any problems: delete directory "node_modules" and recreate by npm:
-Execute these commands in the working directory. npm install decimal.js npm install express
+These dependencies are automatically installed with the command: npm install

+Application is started with the command: node server.js

 Usage: <URL>?n=<number of decimals>  (default =20 if no n specified)
        returns pi and the calculation time as json data